5 Ideas for Picnic Lunches with Texas Olive Oil

 Dessert jars work better.
 Another major plus is that a dessert jar is its own container and utensil so you don’t need to carry extra bowls or plates.

 Apple crumble dessert jars and trifle dessert jars are popular picnic treats because they are fruity and light.
-Pro-tip: use lemon balsamic drizzles to make the dessert taste richer.
+Pro-tip: use white lemon balsamic drizzles to make the dessert taste richer.

 So grab a basket this April and head on out for a picnic.
 Our Texas olive oil orchards are the perfect picnic spot for families, friends, and couples alike.